fdeng001/Scraper/Readme.txt

 		price 40.
 ************************************

+Files list:
+"Scaper" folder is the source code of this program.
+Download scraper.jar to run the program in the terminal.

+How to Run:
 open your teminal or cmd window and type command like below:

 This program handle the two queries below: